-"ASAN Service" has created an innovative model of public service delivery, where 270 services are rendered by 10 government agencies and 25 private companies from single physical locations called ASAN Service Centers.
-Each ASAN Service Center serves more than 2,500 users daily, while mobile ASAN Service have served around 160,000 citizens.
-More than 5 million citizens have accessed public services through ASAN Service Centers in 2013-2015.
-Satisfaction with ASAN Services currently reaches the rate of 98 percent.
+ASAN Service has created an innovative model of public service delivery, where more than 250 services are rendered by 10 government agencies, together with private companies from single physical locations called ASAN Service Centers.
+Each ASAN Service Center serves more than 2,500 users daily, while mobile ASAN Service Centers have served around 580,000 citizens.
+More than nine million citizen applications have been processed through

+ASAN Service Centers in 2013-2016.
+Satisfaction with ASAN Service stands at a rate of 98 percent.

-At present, eight ASAN Service centers have been opened in the country.
-Four of them are situated in the capital city of Baku, and the other four are in the regional cities of Ganja, Sumgait, Sabirabad and Barda.
+At present, nine ASAN Service Centers have been opened in the country.
+Five of them are situated in the capital city of Baku, and the other four are in the regional cities of Ganja, Sumgait, Sabirabad and Barda.

-Public services offered in the ASAN Service Centers include the issuance of identity documents, passports, residence permits, notarized documents, registration of civil status, renewal of driving licenses, etc. Private companies also offer various services including banking, insurance, translation, legal assistance, tourism, mobile communication, utilities, etc.
+Public services offered in the ASAN Service Centers include the issuance of identity documents, passports, residence permits, notarized documents, registration of civil status, renewal of driving licenses, etc.